aiman-al-masoud/cinciarellang/docs/wiki/3-flow-control/0-if/README.md

 ```

-> Note that parentheses `()` around the condition aren't compulsory.
+> Note that the parentheses `()` around the condition aren't compulsory.
 This style is consistent across the language, and it helps you avoid typing out unnecessary keys